ken-excel/RT1_ROS/rosrt/README.md

 PIN #3 of J1102(GND) --- PIN #1(BLACK) of Converder

+## Software

+get source codes from Github repository(https://github.com/alexandrokatayama/rosrt_rt1.git )

+File	|Explanation
+--	|--
+src/rosrt_rt1.cpp | source code of ROS node. msg/Rt1Sensor.msg | definition of message from the node. script/sample.py  | sample script to send command to the node.

+Declare the src/rosrt_rt1.cpp as executable in CMakeLists.txt.
+Declare the msg/Rt1Sensor.msg as message in CMakeLists.txt.
+Then build them in the workspace.

 # Operation

-## Power up the RT.2
+## Power up the RT.1

-Switch on the power on the control box.
-Press power button on the panel.
+Push power button on the control box.

 ## On the PC